 • Paid at least $1,000 in any quarter for domestic work; and

-• Elected to be covered, with approval by the commissioner of Labor (GA Code Sec.
+• Elected to be covered, with approval by the Georgia Department of Labor (GDOL) (GA Code Sec.
 34-8-33).

 The law excludes certain services from coverage, including, for example, services performed by: